top of page

 Recently I was fortunate enough to connect with Candice Azzara, who played Dom Deluise's love interest in the film.
 Our conversation focused purely on looking back at her work on FATSO and all the major players involved.

 JOHN: Hi Candice, it's a pleasure to connect with you.
 Me and my family have been watching FATSO together on an annual basis for the last twenty five years.
-We used to rent the VHS out of our local library every summer and keep renewing it so we had it to watch all summer long.
+We used to rent the VHS from our local library every summer and keep renewing it so we could have the entire summer to rewatch it.
+Eventually we did finally track down a copy to buy for our own!

 CANDICE: Oh that's sweet.
 Well, I never thought my life would turn out the way it did.
 My whole career I've been guided by something powerful.
 I really believe God has a plan for all of us and puts you where you need to be at the right time.